crowdcode-de/docker-vuepress-cli/README.md

 Start vuepress development server:

 ```
-docker run -it --rm -p 8080:8080 -v "$PWD":/workspace crowdcode/vuepress vuepress dev
+docker run -it --rm -p 8080:8080 -p 8081:8081 -v "$PWD":/workspace crowdcode/vuepress vuepress dev
 ```

-Start writing your content and have a look on [http://localhost:8080](http://localhost:8080)
+Start writing your content and have a look on [http://localhost:8080](http://localhost:8080).
+The Port 8081 is used for hot reload after you changed a file.

 Build to static files with: